 When you think of biking or cycling, you may envision a flat road ahead, the roads around your home, or a windy mountain road.
 You may not think of an indoor bike, gym, or home gym.
-And while outdoor training may be what comes to mind, or what you even prefer, there are distinct advantages of training indoors vs. outdoors—especially for more advanced riders that are looking for optimal training conditions.
+And while outdoor training may be what comes to mind, or what you even prefer, there are distinct advantages to training indoors vs. outdoors—especially for more advanced riders who are looking for optimal training conditions.

-1. Is training indoors safer?
+1. Bike training indoors is safer

 A major benefit of training indoors is it is an overall safer experience than riding outdoors.
 From an injury risk, bike malfunction, and weather risk, training indoors is just simpler and safer.